jeremymiller00/ProjectList/README.md

 * Available for use throughout company.

 ## Projects in Development
+### Document Cluster Label Extraction / Creation
+* Given a cluster of related documents ranging in size from approximately 10 to 10,000, extract / create a meaningful, "readable" label for users.

 ### Keyword Prediction
 Deep Learning Natural Language token classification.
 Predict match between an academic text and a potential keyword.
 * Extracted data set from ~28mil published academic journal articles.